 In addition to internally generated growth, our current strategy involves growth through acquisitions.
-Between January 1, 2019 and December 31, 2021, we have acquired 3 businesses at a total cost of approximately \$404.3 million which amount includes our acquisition of ACell, Inc. in January 2021 for \$306.9 million.
-This acquisition added products to our complex wound management product portfolio and provides additional growth opportunities for our TT segment.
+Between January 1, 2020 and December 31, 2022, we have acquired two businesses at a total cost of approximately \$358.4 million which amount includes our acquisition of ACell, Inc. in January 2021 for \$306.9 million and our acquisition of Surgical Innovation Associates, Inc. for \$51.5 million in December 2022.
+Both of these acquisitions added products to our complex wound management and plastic and reconstructive surgery product portfolios, respectively, and provides additional growth opportunities for our TT segment.